-Duke Energy Grant
+Duke Energy Grants

-School Matching Funds Grant
+School Matching Grant

-Polk Education Foundation awarded over $29,000 in School Matching Grants to 10 schools!
+Polk Education Foundation awarded over $29,000 in School Matching Grants to 4 schools!

-2018-2019 School Matching Grant funding received through the Consortium of Florida Education Foundations as part of the School District Education Foundation Matching Grant Program, is open to all public and charter schools in Polk County and requires schools to solicit and acquire new funds from a private or community donor with the promise of a dollar for dollar match up to $3,000 per school.
+2020-2021 School Matching Grant funding received through the Consortium of Florida Education Foundations as part of the School District Education Foundation Matching Grant Program, is open to all public and charter schools in Polk County and requires schools to solicit and acquire new funds from a private or community donor with the promise of a dollar for dollar match up to $3,000 per grant.
 What a great way to connect and engage community members with local schools.

 STEAMing Up Polk Schools!
 Grant

-STEAMing Up Polk Schools! funded through the Consortium of Florida Education Foundation, awarded $30,000 for STEaM education grants.
+STEAMing Up Polk Schools! funded through the Consortium of Florida Education Foundation, awarded $35,000 for STEaM education grants.
 Grant funds must be used to increase student achievement in STEaM content areas, improve/increase availability and inventory of resources to enhance instruction in STEaM education, and/or fund professional development in alignment with STEaM education initiatives.

 AT&T STEM at Work Grant